-Oftentimes when potential clients call Lindus Construction for a roofing estimate, they’ll indicate that they are unsure of whether their roof needs to be repaired or replaced.
+Oftentimes when potential clients call Lindus Construction for a roofing estimate, they’ll indicate that they are unsure of whether their home needs a roof installation or repair.
 We assure them that having a professional provide them with an estimate is the best way to determine the lifespan left on their roof.
 Are you questioning whether it’s time to have your roof accessed?
-Here are some ways to identify whether a repair or complete replacement is needed.
+Here are some ways to identify whether a roof repair or complete replacement is needed.

 Should you find water stains on your ceiling, it’s an indicator that your roof is either leaking or your home has an issue with condensation.
 Causes can include shoddy underlayment or poor ventilation.
-Water stains should be evaluated on a case by case basis.
-Do note that it is senseless to repaint water stained walls until you can pinpoint the reason for the leak, as the staining will continue to happen.
+Water stains should be evaluated on a case-by-case basis.
+Do note that it is senseless to repaint water-stained walls until you can pinpoint the reason why your roof is leaking, as the staining will continue to happen.

-Curling happens on the corners of shingles where they bend upward or underneath themselves.
-Some of the reasons shingles curl are improper installation, inadequate attic ventilation or a defective product.
-Whatever the reason, an entire roof comprised of curled shingles cannot act as an effective barrier against nature’s elements and the roof should most likely be repaired.
+Whatever the reason, an entire roof comprised of curled shingles cannot act as an effective barrier against nature’s elements and the home most likely needs a roof repair.

-Explanations for why this may happen vary from underlayment not being laid correctly, new shingles being applied over old ones and roof decking not be installed properly.
-Depending on the extent of the buckling, it’s possible for this to be repaired.
+Explanations for why this may happen vary from underlayment not being laid correctly, new shingles being applied over old ones and roof decking installed incorrectly.
+Depending on the extent of the roof buckling, it’s possible for this to be repaired.
 However, consult with a professional to determine the underlying cause of the problem.
 Without a proper diagnosis, this issue will continue to present itself.